'Going To Be' is SAMH’s campaign on children and young people’s mental health.

 - By 2020, provide counselling services across Scotland’s schools

 - By 2020, let children and young people stay in specialist services till age 25

-By 2018, create a programme to train all school staff in mental health.
+Create a programme to train all school staff in mental health.

 Teachers were first promised training in mental health in 2005.
 Education Scotland says everyone working with children and young people needs health and wellbeing training.
 Yet we still have no comprehensive programme.
 SAMH believes teachers should learn about protecting mental health and identifying problems both before and after they qualify as teachers.
 And support staff need training too: for example, catering staff may be the first to spot the signs of an eating disorder.
 But young people say teachers are not always well equipped to talk about mental health.
 The new Scottish Mental Health Strategy commits once again to rolling out mental health training in education.
 This time, we need to make it happen.
 Teachers and pupils can’t wait any longer.

 Find out more about our research with school staff on mental health training and download the 'Going To Be...
 Well-Trained' report here.

 By 2020, provide counselling services across Scotland’s schools.

 England, Wales and Northern Ireland all have strategies on counselling services in secondary schools.
 Children in Wales and Northern Ireland have guaranteed access to schools-based counselling.
 Why are Scotland’s children and young people missing out?
 The evidence from elsewhere in the UK is that schools-based counselling works.
 We do need a whole school approach to mental health, and counselling is only part of this: but it is an important one.
 We must provide this service in Scotland: soon.